 "Americans who are financially stressed, who historically had less access to financial services, who are self-employed, who have had to use a lot of credit to support their business or their entrepreneurship-these people get punished when they buy auto insurance, even if they have a perfect driving record," says Heller.

-sure is that because of the legacy of discrimination in financial services markets, many Black, Brown and Indigenous Americans have, on average, lower credit scores, and, as a result, higher insurance rates," Heller adds.
+66 One thing we know for sure is that because of the legacy of discrimination in financial services markets, many Black, Brown and Indigenous Americans have, on average, lower credit scores, and, as a result, higher insurance rates," Heller adds.